xbmc/repo-scripts/service.languagepreferencemanager/README.md

 - @fpatrick for fixing an issue with language mapping

 - @KnappeGEIL for ideas how to ignore 'Signs and Songs' subtitles

+- @SgtJalau for the complete feature to store specific/overriding preferences per Movie / TVshow